MichaelBalunsat/career-os/projects/jira-intune-integration/README.md

-# Jira Asset Management + Microsoft Intune Integration (Proof of Concept)
+# Jira Asset Management + Microsoft Intune Integration

 ## Project Summary

-> **Status:** Proof of Concept (Completed)
+**Status:** Proof of Concept (Successfully Validated)

+### Overview

+While working in an enterprise environment, I identified a manual asset management process that was consuming time and frequently resulted in inaccurate inventory records.

+I proposed building an automated integration between Microsoft Intune and Jira Asset Management to synchronize endpoint information automatically.

-This project documents a proof of concept (PoC) that I developed to validate the integration between Microsoft Intune and Jira Asset Management.
+The proof of concept successfully demonstrated that Microsoft Intune devices could automatically update Jira Assets using Microsoft Graph API, REST APIs, and Jira Automation.

-The objective was to determine whether Microsoft Intune device information could be retrieved and synchronized into Jira Assets to improve asset visibility and reduce manual asset management.

-Although the technical validation was successful, the project was not deployed into production due to organizational priority changes.
+Although the solution was technically validated and demonstrated to management, the initiative was not moved into production following an organizational restructuring that shifted project priorities.

----

-# Background

-(To be completed)

----

-# Business Problem
+## Business Problem

-(To be completed)

----

-# My Role

-(To be completed)

----

-# Technical Approach

-(To be completed)

----

-# Technologies Used
+The IT department maintained hardware assets manually inside Jira Asset Management.

+Whenever a device changed ownership, was re-enrolled, or received updates, IT staff had to manually update:

+- Assigned User
+- Computer Name
+- Asset Tag
+- Operating System
-- Microsoft Intune
+- Compliance Status

+This process was repetitive, time-consuming, and susceptible to human error, resulting in outdated asset information.

+## Proposed Solution

+I proposed developing an automated integration between Microsoft Intune and Jira Asset Management.

+The solution would:

-- Microsoft Graph API
+- Retrieve managed device information from Microsoft Intune using Microsoft Graph API.
+- Match existing Jira Assets using the device Serial Number as the primary identifier.
+- Automatically synchronize endpoint information whenever changes occurred.

+The synchronized information included:

+- Primary User
+- Device Name
-- Jira Asset Management
+- Asset Tag
-- REST API
-- Postman
+- Operating System
-- JSON
+- Compliance Status

----

-# Outcome

-(To be completed)

----

-# Lessons Learned

-(To be completed)